NicolasGrosjean/OpenRestaurantMap/README.md

 Display the Restaurant OpenStreetMap data in a more usable way.

+## Website

+OpenRestaurantMap is available to [this url](https://nicolasgrosjean.github.io/OpenRestaurantMap/).

 ## Features

 - Know if restaurants are opened or closed